plougher/squashfs-tools/Documentation/4.7.3/USAGE-SQFSTAR.md

 This creates a Squashfs image with all files matching "*.[ch]" excluded.

-## 2. GETTING HELP AND DISPLAYING sQFSTAR OPTIONS
+## 2. GETTING HELP AND DISPLAYING SQFSTAR OPTIONS

 Sqfstar has fairly detailed built-in help information describing the available
 options:  Running: